valetechtalks/test-automation-workshop/examples/README.md

 This folder contains code samples for many languages covered in the workshop.

-Please, save examples using the folowying directory structure:
+Please, add examples using the following directory structure:

 - Language
   + Project/Sample name